-The Lower and Middle School academic year is divided into four quarters.
-Each quarter is approximately 9 weeks in length.
-Report cards are accessed online at the conclusion of each quarter.
-Check the school calendar and parent newsletter for quarter dates and report card posting dates.
+The Lower School academic year is divided into trimesters and the Middle School academic year is divided into four quarters.
+Report cards are accessed online at the conclusion of each grading period.

 3.2 Grading Scale

 3.2.1 Middle School Academic Grades